Love Patrol: Reviews and reactions

 The United Nations Economic and Social Commission for Asia and the Pacific described Love Patrol as a "new and innovative approach to HIV prevention", noting that it was "immensely popular" both in Vanuatu and in Fiji.

 AusAID reported that it had been a "smash hit throughout the Pacific", and that "[t]he program has been particularly successful in breaking down barriers around HIV".
 It reported one of the series' leading actresses, Annette Vira, as stating: "People are far more at ease talking about HIV and AIDS now that it’s discussed openly on television and they’re also getting the messages about prevention, harm reduction and testing for infection".

-Jane Clifton, for The Dominion Post, wrote the following review while the second season was being aired on Māori TV in New Zealand: "Considering this is Vanuatu's first television production, it's outstanding, and it's such a different experience to be watching something that you know is aimed squarely at social engineering, as well as ratings".
+Jane Clifton, for The Dominion Post, wrote the following review while the second season was being aired on Māori Television in New Zealand: "Considering this is Vanuatu's first television production, it's outstanding, and it's such a different experience to be watching something that you know is aimed squarely at social engineering, as well as ratings".
 She added: "The genius of using a serial rather than one-off programme is that users get engrossed in the characters, and see them almost as real and real-time figures, so the social messages wound into the stories are easily assimilated.
 This must go triple for a country not accustomed to seeing itself portrayed in television drama.
 Cunning - and very worthy."